BRAIN-Lab-AI/Corrosion-Detection-Using-Deep-Learning/README.md

     ```

 3. **Train the Model:**
-    Configure the training parameters in the provided configuration file and run:
+    Train the ResNet model (ResNet18, ResNet50, or ResNet101) with Focal Loss and Attention Block enhancements.
     ```bash
-    python train.py --config configs/train_config.yaml
+    python train.py --model resnet50 --epochs 100 --batch_size 32 --learning_rate 0.0001
     ```

-4. **Generate Images:**
-    Once training is complete, use the inference script to generate images.
+    *(You can change `--model` to `resnet18` or `resnet101` based on the variant you want to train.)*

+4. **Evaluate the Model:**
+    After training, evaluate the model performance on validation or test datasets.
     ```bash
-    python inference.py --checkpoint path/to/checkpoint.pt --input "A surreal landscape with mountains and rivers"
+    python inference.py --checkpoint path/to/best_model.pth --input_folder path/to/test_images/
     ```

+---

 ## Acknowledgments
-- **Open-Source Communities:** Thanks to the contributors of PyTorch, Hugging Face, and other libraries for their amazing work.
+- **Open-Source Communities:** Thanks to the contributors of PyTorch, keras, and other libraries that made this project possible.
-- **Individuals:** Special thanks to bla, bla, bla for the amazing team effort, invaluable guidance and support throughout this project.
+- **Supervision:** Special thanks to Dr. Muzammil Behzad for his invaluable guidance and continuous support throughout the project.
-- **Resource Providers:** Gratitude to ABC-organization for providing the computational resources necessary for this project.
+- **Resource Providers:** Gratitude to KFUPM and supporting platforms for providing the computational resources necessary for training and evaluation.